kumahq/kuma-website/app/_src/guides/gateway-builtin.md

 In the [quickstart](/docs/{{ page.version }}/quickstart/kubernetes-demo/), traffic was only able to get in the mesh by port-forwarding to an instance of an app inside the mesh.
-In production you typically set up a gateway to receive traffic external to the mesh.
+In production, you typically set up a gateway to receive traffic external to the mesh.
 In this guide you will add [a built-in gateway](/docs/{{ page.version }}/using-mesh/managing-ingress-traffic/builtin/) in front of the demo-app service and expose it publicly.

 {% mermaid %}